Riding into the Sunset

-Riding into the Sunset is a bronze sculpture by Electra Waggoner Biggs, depicting Will Rogers on his horse, Soapsuds.
+Riding into the Sunset is a bronze statue by Electra Waggoner Biggs, depicting Will Rogers on his horse, Soapsuds.
 There are four castings, located in Fort Worth, Texas, Claremore, Oklahoma, Lubbock, Texas, and Dallas, Texas.

 The work was commissioned in 1937, by Amon G. Carter, a friend of Rogers, following Rogers death in 1935.
 Biggs initially used Soapsuds as her model but was not satisfied with her animal anatomy.
 While living in New York City, she hired a police horse and model, as well as a veterinarian to check her horse anatomy, to aid in the work's completion.

 Castings

 Fort Worth, Texas

 The original casting was installed at Amon Carter Square, in front of the Will Rogers Memorial Center in Fort Worth, Texas, in 1942.
 Carter built the center as an indoor arena to be used for rodeos, cattle and horse shows, and other events.

 Claremore, Oklahoma

 Oklahoma's Will Rogers Memorial features the Will Rogers Museum, and a garden containing the entertainer's tomb.
 The casting of Riding into the Sunset was initially placed near the front entrance to the museum, but was later moved to beside the tomb, overlooking the city of Claremore.